Local Transport Plan supporting strategies

-The SMoTs Strategy 2018 (PDF 1.6MB)Opening a new window sets out the vision to increase opportunities for children and young people to travel to, from and between schools and colleges by sustainable modes.
+The Sustainable modes of travel strategy (SMoTs) 2022 (PDF 4.58MB)Opening a new window sets out the vision to increase opportunities for children and young people to travel to, from and between schools and colleges by sustainable modes.
 It provides a breakdown of existing school travel patterns and outlines the actions and processes that will be adopted to improve the viability of sustainable travel.

 Speed management strategy